LCACANY/Sign-up-form/README.md

 # Sign-up-form
-A  beautiful sign up form create with only html and css
+A  beautiful sign up form created with only html and css